redtexts/texts/bordiga_icp_1950_dialouge_with_stalin.md

 an agricultural world.
 And the actual fact is that this assumption has turned out to be a pure delusion.
 The conditions of modern industry, steam-power and machinery, can be established wherever there is fuel, especially coals.
-And other countries besides England-France, Belgium, Germany, America, even Russiahave coals.
+And other countries besides England -- France, Belgium, Germany, America, even Russia -- have coals.
 And the people over there did not see the advantage of being turned into Irish pauper farmers merely for the greater wealth and glory of English capitalists.
 They set resolutely about manufacturing, not only for themselves, but for the rest of the world; and the consequence is that the manufacturing monopoly enjoyed by England for nearly a century is irretrievably broken up."

 A paradox?
-We could only refute the comedy of "liberal" capitalism because this was the -- for a limited period -- unprecedented historical fall of a world monopoly. „Laissez faire, laissez passer"[^23], but keep the fleet (larger than all the others put together) on alert so that none of the Napoleons escape from the Saint Helena's....
+We could only refute the comedy of "liberal" capitalism because this was the -- for a limited period -- unprecedented historical fall of a world monopoly.
+"Laissez faire, laissez passer"[^23], but keep the fleet (larger than all the others put together) on alert so that none of the Napoleons escape from the Saint Helena's....